Want to create an itinerary from this post?

 Photo: Historic Deerfield Cook at Hearth via MOTT

-There will also be self-guided “Liberty Walk” tours and family-friendly food available for participants in Historic Deerfield.
-For tickets and visitor information, check out the website here.
+There will also be self-guided “Liberty Walk” tours and family-friendly food available for participants at Historic Deerfield.
+For tickets and visitor information, visit their website here.
 There are plenty of places where you can rest your head nearby, too.

-For additional information and suggestions on what to check out during the holiday weekend, including museums exhibits, parades and more, click here.
-For a few spots where you can stay while visiting the various regions of Massachusetts, click here.
+For additional information and suggestions on what to check out during the holiday weekend, including museums exhibits, parades and more, visit our Patriot’s Day landing page.
+For a few spots where you can stay while visiting the various regions of Massachusetts visit our accommodations page.

 How are you planning to spend Patriots’ Day Weekend?
 Let us know in the comments section below!